ChrstphrHll/npc_gen/students/Delja Iefyr.md

   int: 15
   str: 10
   wis: 16
-track: Diplomacy
-trait: I am utterly serene, even in the face of disaster.
-trait1: Harmonious
-trait2: Risk-taking
 year: 1
+guild: Burk
+partyID: 38
 ---
 # Delja Iefyr
 ---
 ### Description
 - 1st year Half-Elf Druid in Burk
-- straight dirty blonde hair that's put up in a large bun, Amber eyes, and Light skin
+- straight dirty blonde hair that's put up in a large bun, Pale Brown eyes, and Light skin
 - Is Harmonious and Risk-taking, and has Power as their ideal

 ### Organizations